 Operational risk for the RenaissanceRe Group is broad as it includes strategic, regulatory and reputational risks, which are included in the risk register.
 Operational risk diversifies considerably within our model with other risk categories, making operational risk relatively less material to the overall capital requirement.
-Variations in our assumptions around operational risk do not have a material impact on the Company's solvency.
+Variations in our assumptions around operational risk are not estimated by us to be likely to have a material impact on RenaissanceRe's solvency.